wlandau/parallelRemake/README.md

 # Installation

 Ensure that [R](https://www.r-project.org/) is installed, as well as the dependencies in the [`DESCRIPTION`](https://github.com/wlandau/parallelRemake/blob/master/DESCRIPTION).
 Then, you can install one of the [stable releases](https://github.com/wlandau/parallelRemake/releases).
-Download the `.tar.gz` file, open an R session, and run the following.
+Download `parallelRemake_<VERSION>.tar.gz` (where `<VERSION>` is the version number), open an R session, and run the following.

 ```r
 install.packages("parallelRemake_<VERSION>.tar.gz", repos = NULL, type = "source")
 ```

-where `<VERSION>` is the version number.
 To install the development version, open an R session and run

 ```
 > library(devtools)